o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Machines/VHosting.md

 ```

 > Why do we need sometimes to setup a local DNS server using the hosts file "/etc/hosts" for local domain resolution ?
-> otherwise the website won't be found 404 :disappointed:
+> otherwise the website won't be found 404 :pensive:

 <b>
  The idea is web servers see the host name that the browser is attempting to contact regardless of how the IP was resolved.